X-Hax/sadx-debug-mode/README.md

 6) Press the C button on the controller or the C key on the keyboard to enable or disable collision data display.
 7) Press T to toggle textures.
 8) Press F to toggle fog.
-9) Press Y to toggle free camera mode (see below for details).
+9) Press Y on the keyboard to toggle free camera (see below for details).
 10) Press END to toggle the speed hack.
 When the speed hack is enabled, press Page Up and Page Down to control how fast the game runs.
 Note: the game cannot run slower than its original speed.

 For better legibility enable the "Hide HUD" code in SADX Mod Manager before running the game with this mod.